vestrel00/contacts-android/docs/customdata/integrate-googlecontacts-custom-data.md

 `FileAs` and `UserDefined` custom data.
 As long as you have the Google Contacts app installed, these custom data should remain synced depending on account sync settings.

-> This library does not provide sync adapters for Google Contacts custom data.
+> ℹ️ This library does not provide sync adapters for Google Contacts custom data.

 For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).